yasmeenustad/NLP-Project/README.md

 - **Count vectorization:-**
     - Transforming text documents into numerical representation based on word occurrence frequencies

+## Exploring Model Diversity:
+- **Logistic Regression:**
+    - Logistic regression is a statistical model used for binary classification tasks.
+It predicts the probability that an input belongs to one of two possible classes.
+It's simple, interpretable, and widely used in various fields.

+- **Decision Tree Classifier:**
+    - A decision tree is a tree-like structure used for classification and regression tasks.
+It recursively splits data based on features to make decisions.
+It's intuitive, interpretable, and can handle both categorical         and numerical data.

+- **Random Forest Classifier:**
+    - Random Forest Classifier: A random forest classifier is an ensemble learning method that combines multiple decision trees to improve predictive accuracy and reduce overfitting.
+It's robust, handles complex data,           and is effective in various machine learning applications.

 <div id="header" align="center">
     <img src="https://github.com/yasmeenustad/NLP-Project/assets/112754746/4f91ca9d-040b-422a-ad49-9d1c843836dc"  height="350" width="800"/>
 </div>